Homeless Miami man arrested, accused of killing 14-year-old in Palm Beach Gardens

 Williams is said to have posted videos online pinpointing his location, which is one of the ways police were able to locate him.

-Authorities said he is mentally ill and speaks of conspiracies and delusions in some online videos.
+Authorities said he is mentally ill and speaks of conspiracies and delusions in some videos posted on YouTube.

-Williams’ DNA was found at the scene of the crime and due to his long criminal history, he was already in the system.
+Investigators said Williams somehow ended up about 80 miles north in Palm Beach Gardens and crossed paths with Ryan, most likely during a random walk.

+“The incident itself appears to be a completely random act,” said Shannon.
+“We do not have a motive in this case, and I wuld best describe it as an innocent child victim having a chance encounter with a very violent criminal.”

 “We want to express our deepest sympathies and condolences to the Rogers family,” said Shannon.
 “They are experiencing an unthinkable tragedy and have experienced an unimaginable loss.
 I met with them this morning and made sure that they knew we stand beside them through all of this and we will continue to.”